Skip to content

 Snowbound is one of my favorite whites for trim because it’s a true white, but warmer and calmer than something like High Reflective White.

-This is probably my top choice for Accessible Beige, because it’s right in the same deep orange color family.
+This is probably my top choice for Accessible Beige, because it’s right in the same color family.
 It works really well with beiges and taupes.

 Curious about the difference?
 Check out this post: Sherwin Williams White Battle: Snowbound vs Pure White